-The quorum for General Meetings shall be Twenty-Five persons entitled to vote, and no business shall be transacted unless a quorum is present.
+The quorum for General Meetings shall be Twenty persons entitled to vote, and no business shall be transacted unless a quorum is present.

-If the Chairman of the Association is not present at a General Meeting, then the meeting shall elect a Chairman.
-If the Chairman arrives during the meeting, he shall occupy the Chair at the conclusion of the item being discussed.
+If the Chair of the Association is not present at a General Meeting, then the meeting shall elect a Chair.
+If the Chair arrives during the meeting, they shall occupy the Chair at the conclusion of the item being discussed.

 (i) Interpretation of rules

-In any case of doubt as to the meaning of applicability of a rule, the decision of the Chairman shall be final.
+In any case of doubt as to the meaning of applicability of a rule, the decision of the Chair shall be final.

 (ii) Amendment of Rules